 Octinoxate - (aka OMC or methoxy-cinnamate) linked to endocrine disruption as well as reproductive toxicity in animal studies.
 Harms coral reef.

 Parabens, Phthalates - endocrine disruptors, can hide under the guise of ‘fragrance’, so avoid the word Fragrance on that ingredient list.

-Earth Mama - EWG verified, they have a tinted sunscreen which is great for mamas looking for a bit of color.
+Earth Mama - EWG verified, they have a tinted sunscreen for the body which is great for mamas looking for a bit of color.
 Their baby/kids sunscreens are great too.

 Thinksport - another EWG verified brand.
 We love their SPF50 sunscreens and Chlorine body wash which we use if we've been in the pool.

 For the face, I am super picky because most sunscreens break me out!
-I was recommended the Kypris Pot of shade, which is expensive, but I took the plunge because of my acne-prone skin type - and I am a total convert.
-I don't use much, and I got it from Nakedpoppy
+I was recommended the Kypris Pot of shade by the award-winning aesthetician from Nakedpoppy - I hesitated at first because it is super expensive, but I took the plunge because of my acne-prone skin type - and now I am a total convert, you don't need very much and one will last me a whole year - get it from Nakedpoppy